 Step Five: Identify Issues and Devise Solutions

 For a business to be successful, it has to be able to solve an issue that people face.
 For example, pest control can help tackle the ant’s infestation in your kitchen, movies provide entertainment for bored people, and clothing companies empower people to feel good in their clothes.
 On the other hand, not many would pay to have their table stop wobbling, or for their mugs to stay cold.
 The more significant the issue, the more your consumers will be willing to pay for it because there is a solution that satisfies their demand.

 Let’s say: if you’re planning to target working moms with young children, you might want to create a time-efficient fitness program or schedule that allows them to work out from home.
+You might also want to use a personal training booking software if you’re geared towards being a personal trainer.
 Or, if you’re looking at fashion-conscious teenage boys, you may want to come out with a trendy yet cost-efficient clothing line.